galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Phenology chart](../../images/regionalGAM/Pyronia_tithonus_phenology_explicit_ID.png)

 This shows the occurrence of Pyronia tithonus, over the weeks.
 We can already see some differences in the values between the weeks and years, but not how the weeks overlap between the years.
-We would like to visualize these differences using a stacked visualization. **TODO: any interesting comment?**
+In this type of visualization, it's quite difficult to see when occurs maximum presence of butterflies and possible changes between years.
+We would like to visualize these differences using a stacked visualization.
+Here we can see global differences year by year like evolution of the maximum number of observations or some specific patterns as presence of more than only one peak in 2007, 2009 and 2012.

 To do that, we need to first create a table with the columns:
 1. Day